-- In the NCIS episode "Bikini Wax", a dead petty officer (who was participating in a bikini contest) is discovered to have taken part in a lingerie shoot for a magazine, getting a slap on the wrist for it by the U.S. Navy.
-When this is discovered, the woman who tells them volunteers to get the magazine for them, only for it to emerge that Tony has all the back issues of said magazine (his Porn Stash must be considerable to say the least) anyway.
+- A dead petty officer (who was participating in a bikini contest) is discovered to have taken part in a lingerie shoot for a magazine, getting a slap on the wrist for it by the U.S. Navy.
+When this is discovered, the woman who tells them volunteers to get the magazine for them, only for it to emerge that Tony has all the back issues of said magazine (his Porn Stash must be considerable, to say the least) anyway.

 - Later in the episode, Tony and Kate go to see the photographer.
 As they enter the studio, Kate makes the standard feminist "it's demeaning to women" comment.
 They enter the studio- where three men in speedos are doing a shoot.
 Kate has a big grin on her face.

-- It gets even better.
-At the end of the episode, Tony has gone to Panama City for spring break (he may well be 34/35 at this point, but he still acts like the fratboy he once was).
+- At the end of the episode, Tony has gone to Panama City for spring break (he may well be 34/35 at this point, but he still acts like the fratboy he once was).
 Drunk, he gets up from the chair where he's just had booze poured down a funnel into his mouth.
-He walks over to a wall of pictures marked "Wet T-Shirt Hall of Fame".
+He walks over to a wall of pictures marked "Wet T-Shirt Hall of Fame" with Sexy Soaked Shirt stuff.
 Guess who's the 1994 entry...